redParrot17/emailSystem-client/README.md

 # Email System - Client

 Client side of a scratch built email system.
 This client is to be used in conjunction with the [server side](https://github.com/redParrot17/emailSystem-server) program.
+This client uses an insanely strong encryption for communicating with the server.
+And by strong, I mean signed 256 bit AES in conjunction with a 4096 bit RSA end-to-end encryption :)

 ## Feature List